nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 #### 1. HTML (Hyper Text Markup Language)
 HTML is an example of a widely known and used markup language.
 It is responsible for creating a markup of your website's content, letting the browser read it and display it correctly.
 Markup is the structure of the page, layout of your content, it is the foundation of websites, vital for search engine optimization(SEO).
 A markup language specifies code for formatting, both the layout, and style, within a text file.
 The code used to specify the formatting are called tags.

 HTML creates the `content layer` of a web page.
-It comprises the information the website wishes to convey embedded within HTML markup that defines its structure and semantics.
+It comprises the information the website wishes to convey, embedded within HTML markup that defines its structure and semantics.
 Most of the content on the Web is text, but content can also be provided through images, animations, sound, video, and whatever else an author wants to publish.
 A HTML file's extension is **.html**

 #### 2. CSS (Cascading Style Sheet)